Alleged Dominican head of New York ATM thefts was shot dead

 The global ringleaders of the cyber theft are believed to be outside the United States though prosecutors declined to give details, citing the continuing investigation.
 Arrests in the case have also been made in Germany, according to the Düsseldorf prosecutor's office.

-The hackers are alleged to have increased the available balance and withdrawal limits on prepaid MasterCard (MA.N) debit cards issued by Bank of Muscat BMAO.OM of Oman, and National Bank of Ras Al Khaimah PSC RAKB.AD (RAKBANK) of the United Arab Emirates.
+The hackers are alleged to have increased the available balance and withdrawal limits on prepaid MasterCard debit cards issued by Bank of Muscat of Oman, and National Bank of Ras Al Khaimah PSC (RAKBANK) of the United Arab Emirates.